Dodgers vs. Diamondbacks Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .381 with two doubles, two home runs, a walk and five RBI.
+- Freeman hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .381 with a double, a home run, a walk and five RBI.

 Freeman Recent Games